bevancollins/wndkit/README.md

 # wndkit

-**wndkit** is a modern C++20 Win32 message routing library designed to make message handling intuitive, type-safe, and fun.
+**wndkit** is a modern C++20 Win32 message routing library designed to make message handling intuitive and type-safe.
 It wraps raw Win32 message dispatch into clean, composable APIs.

-## ✨ Features
+## An Example

-- Type-safe handlers for Win32 messages.
-- Support for `boost::signals2` via `*_invoke` variants.
-- Sticks to it's lane, only does message routing.
-This is a library not a framework.

-## 🚀 Getting Started

 ```cpp
 #include <windows.h>